Three facing charges in Young Dolph murder, officials reveal - NewsBreak

 “We went to Indianapolis, Dallas, Houston, Atlanta, and Hampton, Virginia checking different addresses, following up on tips,” Miller said.

 Law enforcement officers were contacted, and they pulled over Johnson at a truck stop in Brazil, Indiana and took him into custody, the Marshal’s service said.
-Johnson had been on the run for some time and did not stay in one place long, officials said.
+Johnson had been on the run for some time and U.S. Marshal Miller said he did not stay in one place long.Stolen Mercedes used in Young Dolph shooting days later

 It is unclear if he had a specific reason for being in Indiana.